tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### Overview

 Today's class will focus on exposing students to the exciting and innovative **FinTech APIs** that have been disrupting the industry.
-Students will get hands on experience using **APIs** in a Python environment, requesting and leveraging **API keys**, and correctly storing **API keys and credentials** as **environment variables** (variables that exist at the operating system level).
-Students will programmatically submit API requests using the Python `requests` library and API **Software Development Kits** (SDKs).
+There are so many ground breaking and disruptive APIs in the FinTech industry that it's almost impossible not to get excited about them. **APIs** used in this lesson include **Quandl**, an API that provides programmatic access to historical stock data, and **Plaid**, an API that brokers connections multiple financial institutions in order to create a unified view of personal, financial information and accelerate the extraction of data from multiple financial accounts.
+Both of these services help democratize and decentralize financial data stores and analytic approaches.
+And this just the beginning.
+New APIs and SDKs are released regularly, which means there's always new and emerging technologies to use to enhance and advance the FinTech industry.
+It's a new world, and it's a world to be crazy about!

-**APIs** used in this lesson include **Quandl**, an API that provides programmatic access to historical stock data, and **Plaid**, an API that brokers connections multiple financial institutions in order to create a unified view of personal, financial information and accelerate the extraction of data from multiple financial accounts.
+This lesson presents students with hands on experience using **APIs** in a Python environment, requesting and leveraging **API keys**, and securely storing **API keys and credentials** as **environment variables** (variables that exist at the operating system level).
+Students will programmatically submit API requests to **Quandl** using the Python `requests` library and **Plaid's** **Software Development Kit** (SDK), a library packaged to provide developers with access to **Plaid's** endpoints and functions.

 ### Class Objectives